cmda-bt/pt-course-19-20/readme.md

 It’s often relatively easy to come up with a complex idea; it’s typically hard to make a complex idea into reality.
 Keep your concept as basic as possible (while meeting this course’s criteria).
-Focus on the essentials and when done with those, start adding bells and whistles.
+Focus on the essentials and when done with those add bells and whistles.

 ### Grade